RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 **Flags**

 - `<submission>`: The path to the submission to run.
 See `run <submissions>` for more.
+- `--interactive`/`-i`: Use terminal input as test data. `stdin` is forwarded directly to the submission.
+This rebuilds and reruns the submission until either the end of the input (`control-D`) or till BAPCtools is terminated (`control-C`).

+    It is also possible to pipe in testcases using e.g.
+    ```
+    bt test submissions/accepted/author.py --interactive < data/samples/1.in
+    ```
+    or
+    ```
+    bt test submissions/accepted/author.py -i <<< "10 20"
+    ```
+    in this case, the submission is only run once instead of repeatedly.
 - `[<testcases>]`: The testcases to run the submission on.
 See `run <testcases>` for more.
 Can not be used together with `--samples`.
 - `--samples`: Run the submission on the samples only.
 Can not be used together with explicitly listed testcases.
 - `--timeout <second>`/`-t <second>`: The timeout to use for the submission.